Linear models of strip-type roughness: Methodology

 showing that the spanwise variation of the roughness properties is modelled as a lateral change in the eddy viscosity at boundary of the numerical domain.
 Finally, homogeneous boundary conditions are used for the streamwise velocity perturbation and the streamfunction perturbation and its wall-normal derivative.

 One last remark is in order.
 A sensible question is whether the inclusion of the linearised turbulence model to describe the perturbation of the turbulent viscosity is really necessary, given that this is not customary in many previous studies using linearised Navier-Stokes equations.
-On the one hand, the strength of the mean flow response to a lateral perturbation of the surface attributes is likely to depend in large part on the well-known selective amplification properties of the linearised Navier-Stokes operator, which are largest when such perturbation occurs at a specific spanwise length scale, and much less on the linearised turbulence model.
+On the one hand, the strength of the mean flow response to a lateral perturbation of the surface attributes {may likely depend on the well-known selective amplification properties of the linearised Navier-Stokes operator, which are largest when such perturbation occurs at a specific spanwise length scale}.
 On the other hand, the SA model provides a means to model realistically the effect of the surface heterogeneity, because it provides clear insight into how the perturbation of the effective distance $d$ influences the perturbation of the turbulent viscosity field.
 As described in section \ref{sec:combination}, the lateral perturbation of the distance $d$ is the dominant source mechanism that leads to secondary flows in the present framework.
 In principle, one could first introduce an ansatz on the perturbation of the turbulent viscosity and then only solve the linearised Navier-Stokes equations.
 However, given the range of transport phenomena modelled by the SA equation, defining the correct ansatz does not appear to be a straightforward task.